 - Bringing women as beautiful as goddesses to entertain and seduce him; whoever broke him would be his chief queen.

-- But throughout all of this, the Bodhisatta remembered the torments of hell and knew they’re far worse than the suffering he was enduring from his parents, and because of his fear of hell, he never broke from his plan.
+But throughout all of this, the Bodhisatta remembered the torments of hell, which were far worse than the suffering he was enduring from his parents.
+And because of his fear of hell, he never broke from his plan.

 The week passed and in the early morning, at the king’s command, a charioteer took the resolute Bodhisatta from his wailing mother’s arms and drove him out of the city to die.
 As the charioteer dug a grave in the charnel ground, the Bodhisatta, his fate finally changed, stood up and found himself so strong he was able to lift the chariot he had just ridden in as if it were a child’s toy.
 At that moment, Indra’s throne became warm and he perceived that the Bodhisatta wanted to be beautifully adorned.
 Indra wrapped him in ten thousand pieces of cloth and gave him heavenly ornaments just like his own.

 Then the Bodhisatta revealed himself to the astonished charioteer and told his story.
 He told the charioteer he was going to live as an ascetic and sent him back to the palace to get his parents so he could say good bye.
-While the Bodhisatta waited, Indra built him a leaf hut and gave him bark-cloth and all the other requisites for life in the forest.
+While the Bodhisatta waited, Indra built him a leaf hut and gave him bark-cloth robes and all the other requisites for life in the forest.